Percy Jackson: Sea of Monsters: Plot

 Seven years before the events of the film, young Annabeth Chase, Thalia Grace, Luke Castellan and Grover Underwood were pursued by monsters on their way to Camp Half Blood.
 When Thalia sacrificed herself to save her friends, her father, Zeus, honored her act by turning her into a tree, which formed a protective barrier around the camp, keeping everyone inside within a safe zone.

 In the present day, Percy Jackson now attends camp and has befriended Annabeth and Grover.
 His quest for Zeus's lightning bolt (Note: As depicted in Percy Jackson & the Olympians: The Lightning Thief (2010)) has faded in popularity and he is called a one-quest wonder by camp bully Clarisse La Rue.
-He is joined at camp by a young cyclops named Tyson, a previously unknown son of a sea-nymph and Poseidon, and therefore Percy's half-brother.
+He is joined at camp by a young cyclops named Tyson, a previously unknown son of a sea-nymph and Poseidon, and therefore Percy's older half-brother.
 After camp is attacked by a Colchis bull, the campers discover Thalia's tree has been poisoned by Luke and the barrier is weakening.

 Annabeth learns about the healing powers of the Golden Fleece, which Grover senses is located off the coast of Florida, and they propose a quest to retrieve it to use to heal Thalia's tree.
 As it will involve crossing the Sea of Monsters (known to humans as the Bermuda Triangle), camp counsellor Mr. D denies them, but then claims the idea as his own and selects Clarisse for the quest.
 Meanwhile, Percy consults the Oracle of Delphi, who tells of a prophecy that a half-blood of one of the three elder gods will one day either save or destroy Olympus.
 Chiron informs Percy that as he is the only living human half-blood of the eldest gods, the Prophecy may refer to him.